 A landslide has always been a destructive phenomenon.
-Though there are several technologies to detect the landslides, most are not effective to exactly detect its time and place.
-But detecting landslide will become easier now because NASA has designed a special computer model to detect the time and place of landslide around the globe in near-real time.
-Hence landslide will become a little more predictable now.
+Though there are several technologies to detect landslides, most are not effective in exactly detecting their time and place.
+But detecting landslides will become easier now because NASA has designed a special computer model to detect the time and place of landslides around the globe in near-real time.
+Hence landslides will become a little more predictable now.

-This new NASA landslide detection computer model will detect landslide hazard in every 30 minutes around the world to identify where and when landslide can occur so that precautions can be taken.
-This is known as Landslide Hazard Assessment model for Situational Awareness (LHASA) which uses surface susceptibility (including slope, vegetation, road networks, geology, and forest cover loss) and satellite rainfall data from the Global Precipitation Measurement (GPM) mission to provide moderate to high “nowcasts.”
+This new NASA landslide detection computer model will detect landslide hazards every 30 minutes around the world to identify where and when landslides can occur so that precautions can be taken.
+This is known as the Landslide Hazard Assessment model for Situational Awareness (LHASA), which uses surface susceptibility (including slope, vegetation, road networks, geology, and forest cover loss) and satellite rainfall data from the Global Precipitation Measurement (GPM) mission to provide moderate to high “nowcasts.”

 According to the study led by author Dalia Kirschbaum, a landslide expert at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, “Landslides can cause widespread destruction and fatalities, but we really don’t have a complete sense of where and when landslides may be happening to inform disaster response and mitigation.
 This model helps pinpoint the time, location and severity of potential landslide hazards in near real-time all over the globe.”
 This is claimed that nothing of this sort has ever happened before.

 Since heavy and sustained rainfall is the key reason for landslides all around the globe, Kirschbaum and co-author Thomas Stanley, landslide expert with the Universities Space Research Association at NASA Goddard, built the new model using rainfall data gathered by the Global Precipitation Measurement satellite mission, which is run by NASA and the Japan Aerospace Exploration Agency jointly.